Dream-Tank/dream-tank/README.md

 - Build community around campus innovation
 - Gamify the innovation process to drive engagement

-**Shark Tank Mode** solves this by creating a mini "Shark Tank" experience on campus, leveraging Microsoft's existing infrastructure.
+**Dream Tank** solves this by creating a mini "Dream Tank" experience on campus, leveraging Microsoft's existing infrastructure.

 ---